SebBrosso/datasciencecoursera/README.md

 # Computing the statistics dataset

-Note: this corresponds to question 5
+Note: this is an helper function which corresponds to question 5 alone and can be used to export tidy dataset to a file

 Creating the statistics dataset is done by calling the `computeStats` function.